Ecofin US Renewables Infrastructure Trust

 Portfolio effect on valuation.

 Ecofin says that mid-market deals are priced less keenly than larger transactions, reasoning that for vendors of assets smaller than $50m, it is hard to justify the extra cost of hiring an external advisor to conduct an auction process.
 It is simpler and cheaper to negotiate a bilateral deal.
-It adds that this focus on smaller assets also creates an opportunity for RNEW’s shareholders as, collectively, RNEW’s portfolio could be worth more than the sum of its parts.
+This focus on smaller assets also creates an opportunity for RNEW’s shareholders as, collectively, RNEW’s portfolio could be worth more than the sum of its parts.

 Predictability of income